Please click the link below to view more information on the following topics:

 The Town of Mosman Park has introduced a new community safety initiative: the Home Security Rebate Scheme.
 The new program supports residents in taking a proactive role in deterring home burglaries within the Town by offering a rebate to subsidise the cost of installing home security devices such as intruder alarms, CCTV cameras, security screens for windows and doors, sensor lights, keyed window locks and door deadlocks.

 Rebates of up to $200 per application (or $250 for Pension or Health Care Card Holders) will be provided for new installations of the above devices when purchased and fitted by a licenced security agent (or electrician for sensor lights).
+Rebates may also be available for work completed up to six months prior to application.

 More information and copies of the application form are available to download here, from the Council administration building, or by contacting the Town's Senior Community Development Officer, Danelle Fauntleroy, on 9384 1633 or email firstname.lastname@example.org.